fedir/ghstat/ratings.md

 * The most popular project is `fukamachi/caveman`
 * The newest project is `eudoxia0/lucerne`
 * The project with more commits is `Shirakumo/radiance`
+* The project with biggest average contribution period is `joaotavora/snooze`
 * The project with more tags is `fukamachi/caveman`
 * The project made by most notable top contributors is `fukamachi/caveman`
 * The project with best errors resolving rate is `Shirakumo/radiance`